kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 * Request redirects (including a TLS redirect)
 * Request/response manipulation
 * Traffic splitting
-* Header, cookie, or method-based routing
+* Header, query param or method-based routing

 However, the remaining features remain largely implementation-specific.
 To convert them, consult the Gateway implementation documentation to see